BlerifyPlatform/identity-contracts/DidSpecs.md

 Which adds a EcdsaSecp256k1RecoveryMethod2020 to the verificationMethod section of document and a reference to it in the authentication section.

-_Note_ the delegateType is a bytes32 type.

-Valid on-chain delegates MUST be added to the verificationMethod array as EcdsaSecp256k1RecoveryMethod2020 entries, with the delegate address listed in the blockchainAccountId property and prefixed with `eip155:<chainId>:`, according to [CAIP10](https://github.com/ChainAgnostic/CAIPs/blob/main/CAIPs/caip-10.md)

 Example:

 ```js